Forum Final Response

 Turning to the first group, these writers all identify a tension in our project: we want to promote economists as players in progressive politics, but we never fully articulate a public philosophy to frame and orient the requisite economic analysis.
 They are right.
 We want markets to be less hegemonic as institutions and economic arguments to be less pivotal in public discourse, but we do still think economists are a valuable expert community.
 Rather than oracles channeling a capricious supply-and-demand deity that constrains what democratic government can do, we see economists as enablers of democratic priorities.

-We agree with Corey Robin that neoliberalism was created through an intellectual move—one that made the market the arbitrator of all other values (e.g., concretely installed in cost-benefit analysis of regulations).
-If we remove that arbitrator, then economists no longer have any particular advantage in divining the values that all members of a society agree on.
-We fully accept that as economists we need to be “modest at the level of public philosophy” (Robin) and to cede ground to our colleagues in other disciplines who have wrestled with complex normative questions (Satz).
-We recognize that empiricism cannot substitute for normative theoretical frameworks (De Mesquita).
+We agree with Corey Robin that neoliberalism was created through an intellectual move—one that made the market the arbiter of all other values (e.g., concretely installed in cost-benefit analysis of regulations).
+If we remove that arbiter, then economists no longer have any particular advantage in divining the values that all members of a society agree on.
+We fully accept that, as economists, we need to be “modest at the level of public philosophy” (Robin) and to cede ground to our colleagues in other disciplines who have wrestled with complex normative questions (Satz).
+We recognize that empiricism cannot substitute for normative theoretical frameworks (Bueno de Mesquita).
 Economists must be more explicit and self-critical about their normative assumptions and, alternatively, not shy about articulating the values that animate their work.
 There is nothing in mainstream economics that stands in the way of this.

 • • •